Posted October 24, 2019

 Benefits of regular whole grain consumption include reduced risks of stroke, type 2 diabetes and heart disease.
 Whole grains are simple to incorporate into your diet.
 Try swapping out spaghetti, tortillas or loaves of bread for their whole grain alternatives, or be adventurous and try cooking with whole wheat berries.

+Both enriched flour and whole grains are important to a healthy diet.
 The USDA Dietary Guidelines recommend that at least half of the five to eight servings of grains consumed daily should come from whole grain sources.
 Even though half of Americans’ grains should be whole, many consume less than one serving per day.